parmaja/wp_metallic/README.md

 CSS Macros
 ----------

-Command and macro to change the CSS
+Command and macro to change the CSS.

+  /wp_metallic//inc/macros.php

-When build your css you need to repeat your colors, or make a color depend on another color lighter of darker or mix. remodifiing your css will be so hard, so CssMacros read the command started with $ like $get and replace it.
+When build your css you need to repeat your colors, or make a color depend on another one, lighter of darker or mix it. then remodifing your css will be so hard, CssMacros read the command started with $ like $get,$mix, and replace it with the real value the set before by $set or with ini block.

+Examples:
+Set the color and return the same vallue
     color: $set(mycolor, #000);

+Get the color from the variable
-    color: $get(mycolor); get the color without any change
+    color: $get(mycolor);
-    color: $color(mycolor); same
+    color: $color(mycolor);

-    color: $lighten(mycolor, 10); make it lighten +10, rabge 0..100
+Get it and make it lighten or darken by +10, range 0..100
+    color: $lighten(mycolor, 10);
     color: $color(mycolor, 10); make it lighten +10, rabge 100..0..100
     color: $darken(mycolor, 10); make it darken +10, range 0..100
     color: $color(mycolor, -10); range 100..0..100

+Mix two of color, the range 100..0..100, 0 meant 50% from mycolor1 and 50% from mycolor2
     color: $mix(mycolor1, mycolor2); mix 2 colors
-    color: $mix(mycolor1, mycolor2, 50); mix 2 colors but put more mycolor2 ranged 100..0..100
+    color: $mix(mycolor1, mycolor2, 50);

-  To define the variables directly put $< and > alone in a line do not mix it with any text. notice it is not a css it just like the ini file
+To define the variables directly put $< and > (alone in a line), do not mix it with any text. notice it is not a css it just like the ini file
 Examples:

     $<
       back=#fff